Yo, Check Out How We Treat Copper Storage Disease in Dogs!

 1. Diagnostic Tests: The initial diagnostic tests, including blood work, ultrasound, and possibly a liver biopsy, can cost several hundred to over a thousand dollars.

-2. Medications: The cost of medications for chelation therapy and supportive care can range from $50 to several hundred dollars per month, depending on the dog’s size and the duration of treatment.
+2. Medications: The cost of their medications for chelation and supportive care can range from $50 to several hundred dollars per month, depending on their size and how long they need it.

-3. Specialized Diet: Special low-copper diets prescribed by veterinarians can be expensive, with costs averaging around $2 to $4 per day, depending on the brand and type of diet.
+3. Specialized Diet: Special diets prescribed by veterinarians can be expensive, costing around $2 to $4 per day, depending on the brand and type.

 4. Surgery: If surgery is deemed necessary, the cost can be quite substantial, ranging from a few thousand to over $10,000 for liver transplantation.